Prehistory of Transylvania: Periam-Pecica/Mureș culture

 This culture occupied the Middle and Late Bronze Ages.
-In the diffusion of the archeological cultures on the lower course of the Mureș River, the Periam-Pecica/Mureș culture emerges, bordered in the south by the Vatina culture and in the north (territories in Hungary and Slovakia included), by the Otomani culture; the Transylvanian Plateau was occupied by the Wietenberg culture, which gradually ceded part of its northern area to the Suciu de Sus culture.
+In the diffusion of the archeological cultures on the lower course of the Mureș River, the Periam-Pecica/Mureș culture (also known as the Maros culture in Hungary), emerges, bordered in the south by the Vatina culture and in the north (territories in Hungary and Slovakia included), by the Otomani culture; the Transylvanian Plateau was occupied by the Wietenberg culture, which gradually ceded part of its northern area to the Suciu de Sus culture.
 All of these cultures evolved together, the earliest being evidently the Mureș culture, the Suciu de Sus culture appearing later.
 Among the five regional cultural groups, the Wietenberg and Otomani cultures occupy a special position.
 The division into periods, according to the stratigraphy of the sites at Derșida, Sălaj County, and Otomani, Bihor County, represents in addition to that of Sărata Monteoru in Muntenia, the major demarcations of the Romanian Bronze chronology.